scsm-ua/kirtan-guide-en/songs/kripa-kara-vaishnava-thakura.md

     tomāra kiṅkora,     āpane jānibo, ‘guru’-abhimān tyaji’
     tomāra uchiṣṭha,     padajala-reṇu, sadā niṣkapaṭe bhaji

 Renouncing the false conception that I am a ‘guru’, I will understand myself to be your humble servant.
-I sin- cerely worship the remnants of your food, oh pure devo- tee, as well as the water that has washed the sacred dust of your lotus feet.
+I sincerely worship the remnants of your food, oh pure devotee, as well as the water that has washed the sacred dust of your lotus feet.

 #### 4